stephen-rebner/loki-bulk-data-processor/README.md

 The package can be downloaded on Nuget by running the following command:

-Install-Package LokiBulkDataProcessor -Version 1.0.2
+**Install-Package LokiBulkDataProcessor -Version 1.0.2**

-Or by searching for "Loki Bulk Data Processor" in the "Manage Nuget Packages for Solution" window.
+Or by searching for "**Loki Bulk Data Processor**" in the "Manage Nuget Packages for Solution" window.